Shields Green: Green's supposed connection with Oberlin

-1857–1859

-Frederick Douglass, the best source on Green's life
+Frederick Douglass's account

 From January 28 through February 14, 1858, John Brown also stayed in Douglass's house, working on his Provisional Constitution.

 Many years later, in 1881, Douglass again describes Green as a fugitive slave:

 The person he had most contact with was Douglass, in whose house in Rochester, New York, he was living from 1857 to 1859.
 This was Douglass's second Rochester house, near Highland Park.
 Green met John Brown in Douglass's house; Brown stayed in Douglass's house at the same time, for weeks, so Brown had ample opportunities to get to know him.

 Presumably Green came to Rochester because he was thinking of emigrating to Canada, as most Blacks entering Rochester were.
 But finding Douglass's Underground Railroad house, Douglass took a liking to him.
 Douglass knew the law well and could have coached Green on what to say, and Green was pretty quiet anyway.
 Living with Douglass, he worked as a waiter, launderer, and barber.
 Certainly preparing a business card, as Green did, advertising his clothes cleaning and giving his address (2 Spring St.), means he felt to some extent secure.

 Comments on Green's personality

 Osborne Anderson described him as "the Zouave of the band", an opinion repeated by Annie Brown.

 "A little while prior to this, [Douglass] went down to [Chambersburg], to accompany Shields Green, whereupon a meeting of Capt.
 Brown, Kagi, and other distinguished persons, convened for consultation."

 Years later Douglass described Green in his memoir:

-Shields Green was not one to shrink from hardships or dangers.
-He was a man of few words, and his speech was singularly broken; but his courage and self-respect made him quite a dignified character.

 Green requested when in the Charles Town jail that he have as few visitors as possible.

 While on the scaffold, in contrast with Copeland, he was "engaged in earnest prayer" (see drawing in DeCaro).
 "Green was an ambitious, vindictive, but very illiterate negro of the African species, and evidently died a victim to his own brutish impetuosity.
 He was the head and front of all the negro rescues at Harrisburg, for several years past, a Journeyman barber by trade."